The Balmar Smartgauge

 Wire Gauge Confusion

-There is a lot of confusion around which wire gauge to use when installing the Smartgauge.
+There is a lot of confusion around which size wire to use when installing the Smartgauge.
 The actual manufacturer states that 18AWG is a bare minimum for wiring the Smartgauge.
 They also say that bigger is always better and originally indicated to Balmar that 14AWG should be used.
 As can be seen in the screen shot of the original Smartgauge manual.

 Early Smartgauge manuals suggested 14AWG as seen in this image.
 14AWG is what we at Compass Marine Inc. have used on every single Smartgauge installation.
 Typical of many manufacturers edits to manuals get made or they are not as clearly researched as they should have been by the individual making the edits..
 On the hard drive here, we have no less than three Smartgauge manuals one suggesting 14AWG, one suggesting 16AWG and yet another suggesting 18AWG.